John Lloyd: Archive

 “Corporate identity linking all Britain’s major airports: Heathrow, Gatwick, Stansted, Glasgow, Edinburgh, Aberdeen, Southampton.
 The project covered all aspects of implementation: airport and office signs, vehicle livery, communications and design management.”

-View the John Lloyd archive here.
+View the John Lloyd archive.

 My favorites are the G-clef of the fond for musical instruments and the Nicholas identity.
 It’s good work.